MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/overview.md

 Besides providing a way for you to set up multiple sessions of Windows deployments, Virtual Desktop workloads also offer the following benefits:

-- Cost reduction through pooled, multiple-session resources
+- Cost reduction through pooled, multiple-session resources.
-- Individual ownership through personal, persistent desktops
+- Individual ownership through personal, persistent desktops.
-- Autoscale features to automatically increase or decrease capacity
+- Plan for growth and scale out by adding more resources based on your business needs.
+Your autoscaling strategy is backed by the ability to scale based on number of sessions per CPU core or based on peak hours and off-peak hours, by running the minimum number of session host VMs.
 - A unified experience for managing desktops and apps that are on various SKUs of the Windows operating system

 ##### Hybrid environments with multiple sessions of Windows deployments